Capital Improvement Projects

 Bethany Tank is being evaluated to determine if it can be rehabilitated or replaced.

-- Status: The District is in progress with the geotechnical investigation of the Bethany Tank site to determine if the existing tank site will support the recommended concept plan.
+- Status: The District is progressing on the geotechnical investigation of the Bethany Tank site to determine if the existing tank site will support the recommended concept plan.

 Monte Fiore Pump Station Rehab